 RESERVE CHAMPION - 2nd place win behind Grand Champion

 BEST OF BREED UDDER

 BEST DOE IN SHOW

 BEST UDDER IN SHOW

 This list is in reference to Linear Appraisal scoring.
 Animals will be scored by an ADGA trained official based on conformation in the following categories (and are listed in this order): General Appearance, Dairy Character, Body Capacity and Mammary System (not in bucks); followed by a numerical Final Score.
+Adult animals can be scored Excellent (E) with young stock being designated Extremely Correct (EC) for similar quality.
 Final Scores in the Poor category will receive only the "P" designation.
 The following standards apply to both the Final Score and the Category designations: